Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. A lump sum compensation payout if your work injury caused permanent impairment.

 About one-third of all workers’ compensation claims are for slip, trip and fall accidents, making them the most common type of workplace injury.
-Thankfully, regardless of how your workplace accident occurred, the workers’ compensation insurance scheme provides financial protection.
+Regardless of how your workplace accident occurred, the workers’ compensation insurance scheme provides financial protection.

 Ensuring you access all your due compensation entitlements after a work accident can be tricky.
 Correct procedures are found in the Workers Compensation and Rehabilitation Act 2003